tsaqif06/SIMASFramework/README.md

 - To help user developing website more easier
 - So that this framework can last a long time, because it uses native PHP
 - Used by employees of PT.
-3 Pilar Garuda
+Tiga Pilar Garuda

 <br>